rsyslog/rsyslog/tools/rscryutil.rst

   or other meta information.
 Keyfiles can be generated via the *--write-keyfile* option.

+-p, --key-program <path-to-program>
+ In this mode, the key is provided by a so-called "key program".
+This program is executed and must return the key to (as well as some meta information) via stdout.
+The core idea of key programs is that using this interface the user can implement as complex (and secure) method to obtain keys as desired, all without the need to make modifications to rsyslog.

 -K, --key <KEY>
   TESTING AID, NOT FOR PRODUCTION USE.
 This uses the KEY specified on the command line.
 This is the actual key, and as such this mode